anbarsode/Whisper/README.md

 This code hasn't been tested extensively.
 Though I haven't found any issues so far, I give no guarantees regarding its reliability in terms of security and reversibility.
 Use it at your own risk.
 If you find a way to break the encryption, do let me know!

+Update 20-07-2021:
+After some more testing, I have found that this program is not secure against a known-cleartext-attack.
+If you know about 50 characters (with their locations) from the original file, you can estimate the key by solving a bunch of coupled transcedental equations.
+Of course, if you are just trying to hide data from snoopy family members, and if none of them happen to be math graduates, this code will do the job for you.